Jeff Dunham: 2009–present

-In 2022, Dunham competed in season eight of The Masked Singer as "Pi-Rat" with the character being depicted as a rat in pirate clothing holding a treasure chest that has a smaller "Pi-Rat" in it where that part of the costume is a puppet for Dunham to also operate.
+Dunham didn't tour beginning in 2019 due to the COVID-19 pandemic.
+He began touring again in 2021 with his North America and European Seriously?
+Tour.
+In 2022, he began his North American Still Not Cancelled Tour.
+The same year, Dunham competed in season eight of The Masked Singer as "Pi-Rat" with the character being depicted as a rat in pirate clothing holding a treasure chest that has a smaller "Pi-Rat" in it where that part of the costume is a puppet for Dunham to also operate.
 He was eliminated on "Vegas Night" alongside Montell Jordan as "Panther".
+He released his 12th television special, I'm With Cupid, on Comedy Central in February 2024.

-Critical praise and controversy
+Reception

 In January 2008, Dunham was voted by fans the Top Comic in Comedy Central's "Stand-Up Showdown".
-He is the only person ever to win the "Ventriloquist of the Year" Award twice.
+He is the only person to win the "Ventriloquist of the Year" Award twice.
 He was nominated "Comedian of the Year" by the TNN Music City News Country Awards, and has drawn praise from the Dallas Morning News for his technique and timing.
 Critics, such as Randee Dawn of The Hollywood Reporter, accused Dunham's characters of being racist caricatures, sexist, and homophobic.